Deepakagnihotri2510/21-Days-Sql-Chllange/README.md

 ✅ **Day 3 Completed** – Sorting and Organizing Data
 🔜 **Next Up:** Working with `LIMIT`, `DISTINCT`, and aggregate functions like `COUNT()` and `SUM()`

 ---

+### 📅 Day 4: Data Limiting and Pagination
+**Topics Covered:**
+- Using `LIMIT` to restrict result rows
+- Applying `OFFSET` for data pagination
+- Combining `LIMIT` and `OFFSET` for range-based queries
+- Retrieving top or recent records

+---

+### 🧩 Practice Questions Solved

+1️⃣ Display the first 5 patients from the `patients` table.

+2️⃣ Show patients 11–20 using `OFFSET`.

+3️⃣ Get the 10 most recent patient admissions based on `arrival_date`.

+4️⃣ Find the 3rd to 7th highest patient satisfaction scores from the `patients` table, showing `patient_id`, `name`, `service`, and `satisfaction`.
+Display only these 5 records.

+---

+### 🏁 Today's Reflection
+Today, I learned how to limit the number of records returned in SQL queries using the `LIMIT` clause.
+I also explored how `OFFSET` helps in implementing pagination to view specific record ranges — a key concept for handling large datasets efficiently.

+---

+### 📚 Progress Tracker
+✅ **Day 4 Completed** – Understanding `LIMIT` and `OFFSET`
+🔜 **Next Up:** Using `GROUP BY` and `HAVING` for data aggregation and filtering grouped results

+---

 **#SQL #21DaysChallenge #LearningJourney #DataAnalytics #IndianDataClub**